hsyl20/haskus-website/pages/home.rst

 .. |ghc_text| replace:: We participate in the development of the main Haskell compiler (GHC).
 We add new features and we fix bugs.

-.. |arduino_text| replace:: We develop programs for the Arduino microcontroller
+.. |arduino_text| replace:: We develop programs for the Arduino microcontroller.

 +---------------------+----------------------------------------------------------+